(EXPANDED FROM 4/6/2023)

 In 1956 American Motors offered a four-door hardtop wagon with its new Rambler.
 Then, in 1957, General Motors followed suit with its premium-priced Buick and Oldsmobile brands.

 Mercury picked up the ball and ran the farthest with new variations on a wagon.
 For 1957 the brand didn’t even offer a traditional wagon, which was based upon a four-door sedan.
-Instead, only pillarless hardtops were offered in both four- and two-door versions.
+Instead, only pillarless hardtops were built in both four- and two-door versions.

 For 1957 Mercury also expanded the number of trim levels of its wagons from two to three — the entry-level Commuter, mid-level Voyager, and top-end Colony Park.
 The first two series were available as a two- and four-door hardtop and with six- or nine-passenger seating.